BadKiko/steam-online-fix-launcher/docs/game_id.json.md

 ### last_played

-The date at which the game was last launched from Cartridges.
+The date at which the game was last launched from SOFL.

-Cartridges will set the value for itself.
+SOFL will set the value for itself.
 Don't touch it.

 Stored as a Unix time stamp.
 0 if the game hasn't been played yet.